 1. Nigeria is an energy giant with huge hydrocarbon reserves.

 Nigeria has gigantic energy reserves that make an important contribution to the national budget, especially petroleum plays an important role in Nigeria.
 There are large natural gas production wells in the south of the country, some of which are located off the coast of Nigeria and the Lagos region.
 At present, Nigeria is concerned with whether the oil production, but above all the oil refinery business, should remain in state hands or whether the oil refinery business is handed over to private hands.

 One has to bear in mind that Nigeria has to import most of its energy supplies from abroad.
 The oil is therefore transported from the oil production sites to the ports, shipped to be processed in oil refineries abroad.
-There are technological reasons for this, but there are also cost reasons.
+There are technological reasons for this.
+There are also cost factors involved.
 Nigeria’s prices for crude oil on the domestic market do not yet make the processing of crude oil lucrative enough.

 This could explain why much of the oil produced is simply burned without being used, as these quantities cannot be refined.
 The idea is to establish LNG terminals in the domestic market.
 These plants will be added to Nigeria’s own oil refineries to provide liquefied natural gas to customers in the domestic market.